The origin of the Finmere 'Poor's Plot' dates prior to the 'Enclosure Act' of 1667.

 A more complete history of the Poor's Plot may be viewed here.

-In 2012 the original 12 acre field was registered on behalf of the Poor's Plot Charity with the Land Registry Office and is currently leased to a local farmer, who is in turn, good enough to allocate a section of another field closer to the village and more suited to allotment use, for use by the villagers for Allotment purposes.
+In 2012 the original 12 acre field was registered on behalf of the Poor's Plot Charity with the Land Registry Office and is currently leased to a local farmer, who is in turn, good enough to allocate a section of another field closer to the village and more suited to allotment use, for use by villagers for allotment purposes.

 This allotment area is currently sub-divided into 24 individual plots and is used by local and district residents for the purpose of growing vegetables.

 Administration of the Poor's Plot, including management of the rental proceeds is currently undertaken by a small group of village volunteers.
 Income is allocated towards 'needy' village projects and when necessary, assistance to help alleviate individual cases of need or hardship within the village.

-Allotments continue to be available for rent at a nominal fee of £10 per annum and any villager or district resident who is interetsed in renting one of the allotments may enquire here.
+Allotments continue to be available for rent at a nominal fee of £20 per annum and any villager or district resident who is interetsed in renting one of the allotments may enquire here

-(Pictures - Finmere deed of enclosure 1667, held in the Oxfordshire History Archives)
+(Pictures - Finmere deed of enclosure 1667, on loan to and held in the Oxfordshire History Archives)